javigines/FunctionsSecurity/readme.md

 2. To execute the function the code of the function must be writed in a field with key `x`

 ### Now the execution of the function is launched.
----

 3. Once the execution finish, the response of the function will be return in a link that will be in the `r` field in the DB library space.

 # Implement new functions
 Requirements:
 - Function must return a Promise
-- Function Promise result must be a String
+- Function Promise result could be a undefined, null for no reponse, a string or a stringif-able object for response or an error for console print and no response.

 Steps:
 1. Add the function javascript file in the Firebase functions directory